expln/metamath-lamp/docs/guide.md

 accepted theorem `oveq2i` when applied to those ids.
 Advanced users can edit this to force metamath-lamp to try to use a different justification.
+You can also press the "trash can" icon next to the justification to delete it (e.g., because it uses a statement no longer in your proof, or because you want to prove it some other way).

 But what does this justification *mean*?

-Metamath-lamp can provide a visualization to show what it means.
+Metamath-lamp can provide a visualization to show you what it means.
 So let's enable it.

 > Left-click on the "hamburger" icon